librenms/docker/doc/notes/validate.md

 ### Validate

-If you want to validate your installation from the CLI, type the following command :
+If you want to validate your installation from the CLI, type the following command:

 ```text
 $ docker-compose exec --user librenms librenms php validate.php